-The king of herbs basil herb is one of the ancient and popular herbal plants brimming with notable health-benefiting phytonutrients.
-This highly prized plant is revered as "holy herb" in many cultures all around the world.
+The king of herbs basil herb is one of the ancient and popular herbal plants brimming with important health-benefiting phytonutrients.
+This highly prized plant revered as "holy herb" in many cultures all around the world.

 Basil belongs to the family of Lamiaceae, in the genus: Ocimum.
 Its scientific name is "Ocimum basilicum."

 |Asian or "holy" basil (Ocimum sanctum).
 Large, hairy plant with pink flowers and pink leaves.||Asian basil; close up view.|

 Basil is originally native to Iran, India and other tropical regions of Asia.
 This bushy annual herb specially grew for its medicinally useful leaves and seeds.
 Basil grows best in warm, tropical climates.
 The fully-grown plant reaches about 100 cm in height.
 Its leaves vary from light green to dark green and purple, smooth and silky, about 1 to 2.5 inches long and 0.5 to 1 inch broad with "opposite" arrangement.
 The flowers are quite large, white or purple, arranged in terminal spikes.

 |Mediterranean sweet basil

 (Ocimum basilicum).
 Note for smooth dark green leaves.